 “What is a wrongful termination?” is a question that all employees should be asking if they have never heard of the term before.
 Wrongful termination in New Hampshire is firing an employee for an illegal reason, such as discrimination or retaliation.
-When workers are wrongfully terminated from jobs, they may be able to file a legal claim against their employer.
+When workers are wrongfully terminated from their jobs, they may be able to file a legal claim against their employer.
 Employees wrongfully fired from jobs are under protection by state and federal employment laws.
-These laws dictate the reasons employers can terminate employees for legally.
+These laws dictate the reasons employers can terminate employees legally.

 Workers wrongfully fired will need to prove that their employer broke a law in order to have a successful claim for unemployment discrimination.
 Confirming wrongful dismissal in New Hampshire becomes more complicated when considering at-will employment.
 After an employee is wrongfully terminated, he or she has to go through the filing process with the Equal Employment Opportunity Commission (EEOC) before pursuing a lawsuit.
 Find out more about unlawful termination in NH by reading the below sections: